vogler/free-games-claimer/README.md

 GOG usually has one new game every couples of weeks.
 Unreal Engine has new assets to claim *every first Tuesday of a month*.
 <!-- Xbox usually has two games *every month*. -->
+PlayStation releases 2-3 new games on a monthly basis for PlayStation Plus Essential.

 It is safe to run the scripts every day.